-or, as was pointed by E.V.Ferapontov (~\cite{fer1}), this means that the integral $I$ is the conservation law for any of the systems (\ref{sflows}).
+As was also pointed out by E.V.Ferapontov (\cite{fer1}), this means that the integral $I$ represents a conservation law for any of the systems (\ref{sflows}).

-From the Theorem 1.1 we have now that the flows (\ref{sflows}) commute with all the local Hamiltonian fluxes generated by the local functionals (\ref{hamilt}) since they conserve both the Hamiltonian structure and the corresponding Hamiltonian functions.
+From the Theorem 1.1 we obtain now that the flows (\ref{sflows}) commute in fact with all the local Hamiltonian fluxes, generated by local functionals (\ref{hamilt}), since they conserve in this case both the Hamiltonian structure and the corresponding Hamiltonian functions.

-\section{\bf The Whitham method and the "regularity" conditions.}
+\section{\bf The Whitham method and the ``regularity'' conditions.}

-Now we come to Whitham's averaging procedure (see ~\cite{whith}-~\cite{dm}).
-Let us remind that in the $m$-phase Whitham's method for the systems (\ref{locsys}) we make a rescaling transformation $X = \epsilon x$, $T = \epsilon t$ to obtain the system
+Now we come to Whitham's averaging procedure (see \cite{whith}-\cite{dm}).
+Let us remind that in the $m$-phase Whitham's method for systems (\ref{locsys}) we make a rescaling transformation $X = \epsilon x$, $T = \epsilon t$ to obtain the system